 Its all jambpacked tight in those details like an architectural roux: materiality, texture, shadows and light, function, structural forces, constructional practicalities, stories, dreams, and skill.
 Often the design intentions of an entire building boil down into those small moments, telling a story far greater than themselves.

 It's not a surprise that these details often take the longest to figure out.
 They have to be just right.
-Simply perfect as they become ones signature.
+Simply perfect as they become a signature.
 Which of course is not a quick but an easy task since they are about the coolest thing of my job.